-Invitational Priority: We encourage applications from Minority-Serving Institutions (MSIs) as well as other institutions that promote the participation of students from minority backgrounds in research abroad projects in foreign languages and international studies.
-For purposes of this invitational priority, Minority-Serving Institution means an institution that is eligible to receive assistance under Part A of Title III, under Part B of Title III, or under Title V of the Higher Education Act of 1965, as amended (HEA).
+Applications from Minority-Serving Institutions as well as other institutions that promote the participation of students from minority backgrounds in research abroad projects in foreign languages and international studies.
+For purposes of this invitational priority, Minority-Serving Institution means an institution that is eligible to receive assistance under part A of title III, under part B of title III, or under title V of the Higher Education Act of 1965, as amended (HEA).